 Once you understand the role fixtures play, the next step is to get familiar with the different types available.
 Think of them as the building blocks of your store's layout.
 Each category serves a distinct purpose, from housing your core inventory to creating eye-catching focal points that draw customers in.
 Choosing the right mix is key to building a retail environment that is both functional for your team and compelling for your shoppers.
 Let's look at the main categories you'll be working with.

-Display Fixtures: Making Your Products Shine
+Display Fixtures: Putting Your Best Products Forward

 Display fixtures are your storytellers.
 Their job is to grab a customer’s attention and present your products in the best possible light.
 These are the pieces that make your merchandise look irresistible, turning a casual browser into a buyer.
 Think of mannequins showing off a complete outfit, nesting tables creating a tiered product story, or glass cases protecting and highlighting valuable items.
 Versatile retail display fixtures are essential for encouraging cross-selling and keeping your store layout feeling fresh and dynamic with every new season or product launch.